 1. Start as early as possible.

 If there's even a remote chance that you might be moving with your pet overseas at some point, particularly to an island country, it isn't a bad idea to start now on all of the necessary vaccinations and blood tests.
-For example, the UK requires a six month quarantine for all pets being imported from the US.
-One way to avoid having to undergo this quarantine is to issue the necessary microchip, rabies shot and blood test at least six months in advance here in the States and then wait six months prior to moving the pet to the UK.
-Upon arrival, your pet will be cleared immediately and can go home with you on the same day.
+For example, Australia requires a six month preparation process for all pets being imported from the US, so you'll need to get started right away with microchip implantation and the first rabies vaccine if you'd like your pet to join you in a timely manner.

 2. Talk to your employer about pet relocation benefits.